Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// to select different skin materials as a way to further encourage a player's personal
     /// association with their player character.
 It would make sense to make the permissions
     /// setting of the NetworkVariable such that the client can change the value, but everyone
-    /// will be notified when it changes.
+    /// will be notified when it changes to visually reflect the new skin selection.
     /// </summary>
     public NetworkVariable<int> SkinSelectionIndex = new NetworkVariable<int>(default,
         NetworkVariableReadPermission.Everyone, NetworkVariableWritePermission.Owner);